Belphégor (novel): Adaptations

-Additionally, it was also adapted into a 2001 film starring Sophie Marceau which was the first adaptation to actually be filmed inside the Louvre, and a 2001 French-Canadian animated television series which consisted of 26 episodes.
+Additionally, it was adapted into a children's animated television series that aired in 2000 on France 2's DKTV.cool block in France.
+It was also adapted into a 2001 film starring Sophie Marceau which was the first adaptation to actually be filmed inside the Louvre, and a 2001 French-Canadian animated television series which consisted of 26 episodes.
+In 2025, another television series will premiere on HBO Max in December 2025.

 The 1967 film La Malédiction de Belphégor has nothing to do with Bernède's version and was only made to cash in on the 1965 French television series' popularity.